Madison County Historic Preservation Commission

 The Madison County Historic Preservation Commission, (MCHPC) is a seven-member commission appointed by the supervisors and operating in accordance with the Secretary of Interior guidelines, in order to foster the care of historically significant sites by providing education, training and technical services to the citizens of Madison County.

-- Ex-Officio Members: Heather Riley, Tom Leners, Roslea Johnson, Beth Gray
+- Ex-Officio Members: Brenda Hollingsworth, Roslea Johnson, Doug Jurgens, Beth Gray

 The National Historic Preservation Act established a nationwide program to encourage preservation and wise use of our historic resources.
 Among other things the Act established the National Register of Historic Places, created State Historic Preservation Officers, and created the Certified Local Government Program to support local governments’ historic preservation programs.